hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### SetNetwork
-Configures an Hedera network, setting some properties like environment, mirror nodes, consensus nodes and a RPC node.
+Configures a Hedera network, setting some properties like environment, mirror nodes, consensus nodes and an RPC relay.

 **Spec:**